-All Voting is Local Action (AVL Action) is a nonpartisan 501(c)(4) organization that advocates for policies and legislative priorities that expand voter access.
-AVL Action makes strategic investments in supporting state and local pro-voter legislation and policies that expand voter registration and voter access – and in defeating legislation that would attempt to silence voters.
-We hold accountable state and local officials, including candidates, who use their power to deny the will of the people by suppressing the vote and undermining trust in our elections and their results.
-AVL Action works in Arizona, Florida, Georgia, Michigan, Nevada, Ohio, Pennsylvania, and Wisconsin.
+All Voting is Local Action (“AVL Action”) is a 501(c)(4) organization that advocates for policies and legislation that expand voter access for all voters and prevent partisan interference in our elections.
+With a focus on Black, Brown, Native American, and other historically marginalized communities, AVL Action makes strategic investments in supporting state and local pro-voter legislation and policies that expand voter access — and in defeating legislation that would attempt to silence voters.
+We hold accountable state and local officials, including candidates, when they use their power to deny the will of the people by suppressing the vote or interfering in vote counting and certification.
+AVL Action works in Arizona, Florida, Georgia, Michigan, Nevada, Ohio, Pennsylvania, and Wisconsin, and leverages our on-the-ground perspective to inform national strategies to protect and expand the vote.

-In the 2022 election cycle, election deniers overwhelmingly failed to achieve their goal of undermining democratic norms and preventing certification of that year’s election.
-Yet the record number of anti-democracy bills and policies introduced in the past two years show that anti-voter extremists are doubling down rather than abandoning this strategy.
-Attempts to manipulate the people and processes that govern election administration to grab power and silence voters during the 2024 election cycle are reaching a fever pitch across the states and counties where we work – affirming the argument that AVL Action’s theory of change should be on the ground year-round is more true than ever.
+In recent election cycles, election deniers overwhelmingly failed to achieve their goal of undermining democratic norms and preventing certification of that year’s elections.
+But right now, a record number of anti-democracy bills and policies are being introduced that show that anti-voter extremists are doubling down rather than abandoning this strategy.
+Attempts to manipulate the people and processes that govern election administration to grab power and silence voters during the 2024 election cycle are reaching a fever pitch across the states and counties where we work – affirming the argument that AVL Action’s theory of change is working and should be on the ground year-round.
+The stakes could not be higher, and we are meeting the moment.

 Click each state below to learn more about the work AVL Action is doing on the ground.